 Living with diabetes creates unique challenges for your oral health, particularly when it comes to gum disease and dental implant treatment outcomes.
 The relationship between blood sugar control and periodontal health is so strong that diabetes and gum disease often worsen each other, creating a cycle where poor blood sugar control leads to more severe gum problems, which then make diabetes management more difficult.

 Our Philadelphia periodontal practice understands the complex relationship between diabetes, gum health, and implant success.
-With more than 49 years of experience treating patients with various medical conditions, we provide comprehensive care designed to help diabetic patients achieve optimal oral health and successful implant outcomes through careful planning, advanced treatments, and ongoing monitoring.
+With more than 40 years of experience treating patients with various medical conditions, we provide care designed to help diabetic patients achieve optimal oral health and successful implant outcomes through careful planning, advanced treatments, and ongoing monitoring.

 The Diabetes-Gum Disease Connection